Dimensional Reduction of Direct Statistical Simulation: Introduction

 Many well-established approaches can be considered instances of DSS.
-For example the probability distribution function can be obtained from the Fokker-Planck equation by numerical methods, but this is limited to dynamical systems of at most a few dimensions \cite{bergman1992robust,pichler2013numerical,von2000calculation,naess1994response,kumar2006solution,allawala2016statistics}.
-Another form of DSS, Large Deviation Theory \cite{largedeviationtheory,Bouchet:2009cl,Laurie:2015co,Bouchet:2018er}, focuses on extreme or rare events.
-Other methods such as those developed by Kolmogorov, \cite{batchelor1947kolmogoroff} Kraichnan, \cite{frisch1995turbulence} and others \cite{legras1980turbulent,holloway1977stochastic,huang2001anisotropic} provide an approximate description of some statistical properties of turbulent flows but assume homogeneity and usually isotropy.
-Since many flows in geophysics and astrophysics (as well as in engineering applications) spontaneously develop features such as coherent vortices and zonal banding \cite{marston2014direct}, any statistical method that can appropriately treat such systems needs to respect such asymmetries.
+For example the probability distribution function can be obtained from the Fokker-Planck equation by numerical methods, but this is limited to dynamical systems of at most a few dimensions \citep{bergman1992robust,pichler2013numerical,von2000calculation,naess1994response,kumar2006solution,Allawala:2016hx}.
+Another form of DSS, Large Deviation Theory \citep{largedeviationtheory,Bouchet:2009cl,Laurie:2015co,Bouchet:2018er}, focuses on extreme or rare events.
+Other methods such as those developed by Kolmogorov \citep{batchelor1947kolmogoroff}, Kraichnan \citep{frisch1995turbulence}, and others \citep{legras1980turbulent,holloway1977stochastic,huang2001anisotropic} provide an approximate description of some statistical properties of turbulent flows but assume homogeneity and usually isotropy.
+Many flows in geophysics and astrophysics spontaneously develop features such as coherent vortices and zonal banding \citep{marston2014direct,Skitka:2020}.
+Furthermore, in engineering applications turbulence often interacts with non-trivial mean flows \citep[see e.g.][]{barkley2016}.
+Therefore, any statistical method that can appropriately treat such systems needs to respect such asymmetries.
 One such scheme of DSS that meets these requirements is that of low-order expansions in equal-time (but spatially nonlocal) cumulants.
 Since low-order statistics are spatially smoother than the corresponding dynamical fields (or instantaneous flow), the approach can capture the macroscopic features of turbulent flows using fewer degrees of freedom.
 An added benefit of such a cumulant expansion scheme is that the detailed time evolution of the flow is replaced by a description of the statistics of most interest.
 The modes associated with the low-order statistics may be described by a fixed point or a slow manifold that can be quickly accessed.